Annova Market Risk Indicators

 All-weather adaptive investment with Annova Artificial Intelligence

 Annova Model Portfolios are tested and optimized each quarter.
 With the integration of new data in the past quarter into the models, the recent market preferences and risk characterizations are learned by AAI.
-The optimization includes redistribution of the long-term asset allocations, exchange of investment vehicles and instruments, and bringing new investment instruments into the Models.
+The optimization includes redistribution of long-term asset allocations, exchange of investment vehicles or products, and bringing new investment products into the Models.

 Consider Annova Model Portfolios:

-For clients looking to release the most growth potential of the investment portfolios through active management;
+For investors looking to release the most growth potential of the investment portfolios through active management;

-For clients looking to dynamically adapt to changing market conditions and align their objectives with their investments.
+For investors looking to dynamically adapt to changing market conditions and align their objectives with their investments.

 Annova Alternative Technologies

 Alternative investment technologies utilize unconventional portfolio construction methodologies to provide diversification and volatility controls to seek different risk-adjusted returns on the portfolios spread into various time frames.
 Annova Alternative Technologies (AAT) can create an alternative source of returns for institutional investors by supplying liquidity to the market as supplements to traditional equity and fixed income investments and mitigate risks through active and passive management.